canonical/microceph/docs/snap/explanation/index.rst

    MicroCeph architecture <microceph-architecture>
    Security in MicroCeph <security/security-overview>

-If you have a specific goal, but are already familiar with MicroCeph, our :doc:`how-to guides <../how-to/index>` have more in-depth detail and instructions.
+If you have a specific goal, and are already familiar with MicroCeph, our :ref:`how-to guides <snap-how-to>` have more in-depth detail and instructions.

-Take a look at our :doc:`reference <../reference/index>` section when you need to know which MicroCeph commands to use.
+Take a look at our :ref:`reference section <reference>` when you need to know which MicroCeph commands to use.

 Canonical Ceph reference architecture
 --------------------------------------